gerni17/gerni17/README.md

 # Hi there I am Gian and I am striving to be a full stack developer.

-###  I am currently working on my master thesis that is coming soon.
+###  I am currently working on my master thesis: coming soon.

 ### Checkout my website: coming soon